sahilpapale/DSP/README.md

 you to easily bring audio, video and other signals onto the board.

 ### CODE
 **Question**:Write a C program to implement a 4th-order low-pass Butterworth filter with a cutoff frequency of 5 kHz and a sampling rate of 48 kHz.
 The program should generate a 1 kHz sine wave as the input signal, apply the Butterworth filter, and print the filtered output values.
-Use precomputed coefficients for the Butterworth filter and ensure the program handles buffer processing efficiently
+Use precomputed coefficients for the Butterworth filter and ensure the program handles buffer processing efficiently.

     #include <stdio.h>
     #include <math.h>